 Earthship example in Uruguay - una escuela sustentable

 For the last 50 years Earthship Biotecture, lead by Architect Michael Reynolds, has been a pioneer in eco-construction, building off-grid homes with natural and recycled materials.
 Their projects include disaster relief and humanitarian builds around the world.
 Today Earthships are tried and tested models for autonomous and sustainable living.
 They address six basic human needs: comfortable shelter, renewable energy (solar/wind/water), sewage treatment, using recycled materials, water harvesting, and food production.
 These off the grid homes have been built in many extreme and diverse climates.
 Earthships have evolved through many models, and as a result their designs and systems have gradually become more practical, affordable and efficient.
-Earthships are carbon-negative, energy-independent and fully functional vessels that not only brings all the comforts of a conventional home, but also create a positive and regenerative environmental footprint.
+Earthships provide energy-independent living systems that not only cover all the comforts of a conventional home, but also create a positive and regenerative environmental footprint.

-Fabships are off-grid workshops that empower communities to become truly autonomous through energy efficient fabrication.
-As locally sourced and globally connected innovation spaces, Fabships provide an alternative small-scale production model to the “take, make and dispose” industrial mindset that is decimating our planet.
-By synergising the power of nature, technology and community, these off-grid maker spaces allow us to build vital things (almost) Anywhere.
-Technology is not an end in itself.
-It is how we apply it to better serve our collective human needs and those of the Earth we all call home.
+Fabships are off-grid workshops that empower communities to grow their own productive power through energy efficient fabrication.
+As inter-independent and creative fabrication spaces, Fabships provide an alternative to the “take, make and dispose” mass-production mindset that is decimating our planet.
+By synergising the power of nature, technology and community, these off-grid maker spaces allow us to survive as well as thrive; building distributed local economies, engaged netizens and resilient communities.
+Fabships are not about technology as an end in itself.
+The aim is to build, repurpose and recycle; maximising a community's creative and productive capacity while minimising our carbon footprint.
+Fabships seek to develop a more intelligent means of production by applying tools to better serve our collective human needs and those of the Earth we all call home.

-Awareness raises when the limits of using, consuming, and disposing become tangible on an every day level, locally.
-Finding and creating these limits help define our freedoms.
-Energy independence is a great freedom, and with it comes great awareness and responsibility.
-Fabships invite to explore the boundaries between self-sufficiency and fabrication.
-How much, how fast, and for how long can we make things by using only locally harvested, renewable resources?
-Must natural phenomenon dictate what we should be making or rather guide us to rethink how we can make it?
-How much energy does it take to 3D print a power generator?
-The idea is not to limit but to channel the creative use of modern fabrication to the needs of communities that want to be self-reliant.
+We gain awerness of co-existing in a fragile ecosystem when the limits of using, consuming, and disposing become tangible on an every day level.
+Defining these limits we discover the real costs of production, while fully owning the means to explore our creative freedoms.
+Energy independence sounds wonderful, but with it comes awareness and responsibility.
+Fabships research the boundaries between self-sufficiency and fabrication.
+How do we run complex machines using solely renewable energy?
+Does the natural phenomena dictate what we should be making or guide us to rethink how we can make it?
+How much energy does it take to make a windmill or replicate a machine?
+How can the model scale efficiently?
+These are all questions that Fabships aim to explore, experiment and experience.
+The idea is not to curtail, but leaverage the creative power of off-grid communities through a connected and distributed model of eco-conscious manufacturing.

 Building a FabLab in an Earthship is more than a technical challenge, it is the cross-fertilization of communities in the spirit of open-source learning and innovation.
 Both movements in their parrallel ways have been inspiring people to reclaim creative agency, build more intelligently, and rethink what we produce, how we consume and where we dump our waste.